Sexual assault - prevention; Rape - prevention; Date rape - prevention

 Ask directly.
 Ask the person at risk if they are in trouble and need help.

 Refer to an authority.
 It may be safest to talk with an authority figure who can help.
 Enlist help from a security guard, bar bouncer, employee, or RA.
-If needed, call 911 or your local emergency number.
+If needed, call 911 or the local emergency number.

 Enlist other people.
 You don't have to and probably should not take action alone.
 Have a friend come along with you to ask the person if they are OK.
 Or ask someone else to intervene if you feel they might be able to do so safely.
 Approach friends of the person at risk to see if they can help.